Flomass/EvolutionReplicationOrigins/README.md

 Contains one set of Origins per technical replicate for each of the 5 available cell line

 * Oris_seq_depth_32M
 Contains one set of Origin per human cell line.
-In these sets, mapped read where first combined and subsampled in order to generate 5 datasets (one per cell line) with equal sequencing depth (32M reads per set).
+In these sets, mapped reads were first combined and subsampled in order to generate 5 datasets (one per cell line) with equal sequencing depth (32M reads per set).
 Data in this folders should be used to compare origins of different cell types.